How often should you feed and water coco coir in your garden?

-Whilst growing plants in coco coir is similar to growing in soil, there are some differences.
+Whilst growing plants in coco coir compost is similar to growing in soil, there are some differences.
 This article looks at how you should be watering and feeding your plants when using the ecologically sound growing medium that is coco peat.
 Our experts can guide you on how and when to feed and water coco coir, in order to give yourself the best chance of achieving optimum results.

 WATERING COCO COIR